Needhi Bhalla: Early life and education

 Needhi Bhalla was raised on the southern shore of Long Island near Queens.
-She was born to Indian parents in Khatri family who emigrated to the United States in the 1960s and 1970s for higher education opportunities.
+She was born into a Punjabi Khatri family who emigrated to the United States from India in the 1960s and 1970s for higher education opportunities.
 Bhalla's mother is a nutritionist and her father, a United States Air Force engineer.

 In 1993, Bhalla worked as a summer intern with John Kornblum in the New York City Public Health Laboratories.
 In 1995, she graduated magna cum laude with a Bachelor of Arts from Columbia College (New York).
 One summer during her undergraduate studies, Bhalla researched in Teri Melese's lab at Columbia University where she learned of her interest in cell biology.
 Bhalla completed a Doctor of Philosophy at University of California, San Francisco in 2002.
 She completed her doctoral research in Andrew W. Murray's lab where she researched mitotic chromosome segregation in yeast.
 Bhalla researched meiosis in C. elegans during her postdoctoral studies in Abby Dernburg's lab at Lawrence Berkeley National Laboratory.